qutech/qopt/patch_notes.md

 Optimizer
 - scalar optimization algorithms available
 - gradient free nelder mead algorithm available
-- cost function weights must now be given in
+- cost function weights must now be given in the optimizer class

+Matrix
+- implementation of the division by scalar values

+Documentation:
+- Rabi Driving in detail as example
+- Noise notebooks describing T1, T2-star and T2 in the case of Markoian
+and non-Markovian noise